CNM-University-of-Guelph/IntakeInspectR/README.md

 #> $ is_modified                   <lgl> FALSE, FALSE, FALSE, FALSE, FALSE, FALSE…
 ```

-### Notes on By Cow outlier detection
+### Notes on By Animal outlier detection

-The By Cow functions require an x axis (duration) and y axis (intake) to
+The By Animal functions require an x axis (duration) and y axis (intake)
-be specified for it to use for fitting regressions.Therefore, it is not
+to be specified for it to use for fitting regressions.Therefore, it is
-possible to exclude some error types from the By Bin cleaning after
+not possible to exclude some error types from the By Bin cleaning after
-running the By Cow functions, instead users should re-run
+running the By Animal functions, instead users should re-run
-`f_iterate_cows` and specify the columns they wish to use.
-For example:
+`f_iterate_animals` and specify the columns they wish to use.
+For
+example:

 ``` r
 list_cleaned$df_cleaned %>%